Leah Messer Disses Jeremy Calvert On ‘Teen Mom 2’ After Sharing Photo Of Boyfriend Jason Jordan On Instagram

 Leah Messer isn’t happy with Jeremy Calvert’s parenting.

-In a new sneak peek at tonight’s episode of Teen Mom 2, Leah is seen meeting with her sister, Victoria Messer, to discuss her issues with Jeremy after he called and called a scheduled visit with the child.
+In a new sneak peek at tonight’s episode of Teen Mom 2, Leah is seen meeting with her sister, Victoria Messer, to discuss her issues with Jeremy after he called off a scheduled visit with their child due to illness.

 “If I was away for a couple months, I’d want to be with my kid every single day,” Leah explained, according to a March 4 report from Monsters and Critics.
 “He’s not completely absent but….”